MasterShifuCsgo/micro-project/documentation/API.md

 # Further developlement notes

-logError function is in the shared folder. that is used to log errors in a strandardized way.
+logError.js function is in the shared folder. that is used to log errors in a strandardized way.
 Please use it.